 Being quite easy to propagate and therefore making it rather cheap to grow and sell on, along with its unusual and quirky "heart" shape leaves, makes it perfect for the marketers to work their magic.
 This is because it appeals to anyone looking for something a bit odd or for that special novelty gift to give their plant enthusiast friend or lover a chuckle.

-Also if you have that sole leaf long enough and treat it respectfully (or cheat and buy a more mature plant with several leaves already on the go) you will end up with something much more beautiful and striking because the unusual shaped leaves on mass, as you might be able to guess, look like a bush of green hearts!
-What a great Valentine gift to give someone, and the reason it sometimes goes by the name Valentine Hoya.
+Also if you have that sole leaf long enough and treat it respectfully (or cheat and buy a more mature plant with several leaves already on the go) you'll end up with something much more beautiful and striking.
+This is because a larger plant with multiple unusual shaped leaves, as you might be able to guess, looks like a bush of green hearts!
+Very interesting and possibly very romantic.

 This plant will need a reasonably light room in order to actually grow, although it will still get by even if you pick a shadier spot, very dark places need to be avoided though.
 Sunlight is acceptable too, so in reality you could position it almost anywhere in your home or office.

 With its succulent qualities it's quite adapt at storing water for longish periods of time between waterings.
 This makes it a hardy and undemanding plant for the most part, of course only providing basic care will result in a surviving rather than thriving plant, so where possible wait until the soil has dried out a little and then water again.

 Most temperatures you find indoors are fine.
 Growth will slow or stop if things get cool so you will need a range of between 18°C - 27°C / 65°F - 80°F for optimal growing temperatures.